Torsional oscillations of magnetized neutron stars: Impacts of Landau-Rabi quantization of electron motion: SEMI ANALYTICAL UNDERSTANDING OF TORSIONAL OSCILLATION MODES WITH MIXED POLOIDAL-TOROIDAL MAGNETIC FIELDS

 \subsection{Normal fluid core}

 Let us first consider neutron stars with a normal fluid core.
 To simplify the problem, we only focus on the Newtonian limit.
 As the torsional oscillations are confined in the solid crust, we only need to analyze the crustal region.
-In addition, we assume a thin crust and a constant shear speed throughout the region.
+In addition, thin crust will be assumed in the following.
 For a thin crust, we have $d^2Y/d r^2\approx dY /d r\approx 0$ in our analysis due to the boundary conditions at the base of the crust and the stellar surface, which require $Y_2= dY /d r=0$.

-As we are only interested in how the mode angular frequency $\sigma$ scales with the magnetic field strength $B$ and the parameter $\xi$ qualitatively, we can perform an order-of-magnitude approximation for Eq.~(\ref{eq:pulsation equation}) and obtain, after using Eq.~(\ref{eq:solve b-field}), the following result:
+As we are only interested in how the mode angular frequency $\sigma$ scales with the magnetic field strength $B$ and the parameter $\xi$ qualitatively, we can perform an order-of-magnitude approximation for Eq.~(\ref{eq:Y_2_equation}) and obtain the following result:

 where $\left \langle x \right \rangle$ is the average value of $x$ throughout the crust.
-In the absence of magnetic field (i.e., $a_1=0$), we obtain the non-magnetic eigenvalue $\sigma^2 \approx {\bar\sigma}^2 \equiv (\ell-1)(\ell+2) v_s^2/ R^2$, which agrees with the result obtained in \cite{Samuelsson:2007} except that a metric function of order unity is ignored in our analysis.
+In the absence of magnetic field (i.e., $a_1=0$), we obtain the non-magnetic eigenvalue $\sigma^2 \approx {\bar\sigma}^2 \equiv (\ell-1)(\ell+2) \left \langle v_s^2\right \rangle/ R^2$, which agrees with the result obtained in \cite{Samuelsson:2007} except that a metric function of order unity is ignored in our analysis.
 We thus have